Flotomate/product_docs/source/installation-guide/remote-desktop/rdp-agent/windows-rdp.rst

 You can download the RDP Agent (Windows) from the below link:

+.. note:: RDP now supports for Windows server 2008 both for 32 bit and 64 bit.
+Install from CMD for 32 bit installation.

 **Windows 64-bit**: `Download Link <https://s3.ap-south-1.amazonaws.com/flotomate-customer-releases/latest/rdp+server/windows/x64/rdp_agent.exe>`_

 **Windows 32-bit**: `Download Link <https://s3.ap-south-1.amazonaws.com/flotomate-customer-releases/latest/rdp+server/windows/x64/rdp_agent.exe>`_

 RDP Installation Setup:
 ==========================

+.. important:: Before installation, you should turn off public profile in Windows Firewall.

 After downloading the RDP Agent file, follow the below steps to install the Agent on to a Computer: